onybic/minecraft-splitscreen-prism/README.md

 ## Installation

-Download [InstallMinecraft.desktop](https://github.com/ArnoldSmith86/minecraft-splitscreen/releases/download/0.1/InstallMinecraft.desktop) with your Steam Deck in Desktop Mode and open it in the file browser Dolphin.
+Download [InstallMinecraft.desktop](https://github.com/onybic/minecraft-splitscreen-prism/releases/download/0.1/InstallMinecraft.desktop) with your Steam Deck in Desktop Mode and open it in the file browser Dolphin.

 It should:
-- Download PollyMC and Java 17
+- Download PrismLauncher and Java 17
-- Create 4 Minecraft 1.20.1 instances with a pre-configured Controllable mod so each instance can be controlled using a different controller
+- Create 4 Minecraft 1.21 instances with a pre-configured Controlify mod so each instance can be controlled using a different controller
-- Create 4 offline accounts in PollyMC
+- Create 4 offline accounts in PrismLauncher
 - Download my launch wrapper that starts four Minecraft instances in a splitscreen configuration from Game Mode
 - Shutdown Steam in order to add the launch wrapper to Steam with artwork from steamgriddb.com
 - Restart Steam (still in Desktop Mode)